docker/docs/get-started/11_what_next.md

 description: Making sure you have more ideas of what you could do next with your application
 ---

-Although we're done with our workshop, there's still a LOT more to learn about containers!
+Although you're done with the tutorial, there's still a lot more to learn about containers!
-We're not going to go deep-dive here, but here are a few other areas to look at next!
+Here are a few other areas to look at next!

 ## Container orchestration